 Connection Type lmage Designer Notes Class Load Cost Const Inspect Fire 16-1.
 Panel Bears with Sill Plate Purpose: Transfer of vertical load from panel to concrete.
 Description: Panel bears on pressure treated sill plate.
-Plate is connected to panel with toenails and to concrete with cast-in or post-installed anchor bolts.
-Grout is provided below plate for elevation control.
-Notes: Capacity of connection is dependent on the perpendicular to grain capacity of plate.
+Plate connected to panel with toenails and to concrete with cast-in or post-installed anchor bolts.
+Grout provided below plate for elevation control.
+Notes: Capacity of connection dependent on perpendicular-to-grain capacity of plate.
 Bracket or side plate may be provided for transfer of in-plane and out-of-plane loads between panel and concrete.
 Connection may be installed without grout.
-Without grout, the connection does not accommodate likely variations in top of concrete elevations, even within the range of appropriate concrete tolerances.
-1 High \$ Easy Easy Level II 16-2.
-Panel Bears with Sill Plate Purpose: Transfer of vertical load from panel to concrete.
+Without grout, connection does not accommodate likely variations in top of concrete elevations, even within the range of appropriate concrete tolerances.
+1 High \$ Easy Easy Level II Panel Bears with Side Plate Purpose: Transfer of vertical load from panel to concrete.
 Can also transfer in-plane and out-of-plane loads from the panel to concrete.
 Description: Panel bears on pressure treated sill plate and is positively connected to concrete using side plate.
-Side plate is positively connected to panel with partially threaded screws and to concrete with post-installed anchors.
-Grout is provided below plate for elevation control.
-Notes: Capacity of connection is dependent on the perpendicular to grain capacity of sill plate or parallel to grain capacity of panel where sill plate is not used.
+Side plate positively connected to panel with partially-threaded screws and to concrete with post-installed anchors.
+Grout provided below plate for elevation control.
+Notes: Capacity of connection dependent on perpendicular-to-grain capacity of sill plate or parallel-to-grain capacity of panel where sill plate is not used.
 Screws, anchors, and side plate provide load path for in-plane and out-of-plane loads.
 Bracket may be used in conjunction with this connection for increased secondary load transfer capability.
 Connection may be installed without grout or plate.
 Without grout, the connection does not accommodate likely variations in top of concrete elevations, even within the range of appropriate concrete tolerances.
 Without plate, the panel is more susceptible to moisture wicking and requires added separation material between panel base and concrete.
 Proprietary options exist.
-Potential suppliers include Simpson Strong-Tie, Rothoblaas and MiTek.
 2 or 3 High \$\$ Easy Easy Level III